-3D films have been around for a longer time than most people think.
-As a matter of fact, they’ve existed for about a century – since 1915!
+3D films have been around longer than most people think.
+They’ve existed for about a century – since 1915!
 We’ve seen the growing popularity of this film technology in the past decade and have come to realize that the recent resurgence isn’t just a passing fad.

 The 3D movie technology has even been combined with physical effects to create "4D" films in specialized theaters.
 If 3D films are here to stay and are to be further developed into 4D and beyond in the future, let’s take a glimpse at the fundamental ideas behind the technology and how they gel together nicely.

 10 Sites For All Your Movie Trivia Needs

 Of all the things that the Internet can offer us, none deserve more recognition than the truckload of...
 Read more